 S&P ratings range from ‘AAA’ at the high end to ‘D’ at the low end.
 S&P considers an ‘AAA’ rated life insurance company to have an extremely strong capacity to meet its financial commitments and obligations.
 Whereas a ‘D’ rating means the company is in default or bankruptcy.

 Credit rating agencies are an important source for determining the strength and stability of a company.
 However, they are not the only source.
-We don’t recommend you make important decisions about the purchase of a term life insurance policy solely on the basis of the company’s financial and credit ratings.
+We don’t recommend you make important decisions about the purchase of a term life insurance policy solely by the company’s financial and credit ratings.
 On the other hand, it’s probably not a good idea to do business with a poorly-rated life insurance company.

 When considering the ratings of these companies, keep in mind the difference between an ‘A++’ rated company and an ‘A+’ company is probably not going to matter much in the long run.
 It’s a little like splitting hairs at that point.
 If the ‘A++’ company is going to cost you significantly more in premium, you are better off choosing the ‘A+’ company and pocketing the savings.